Ng-KokWah/FCC-Timestamp-Microservice/README.md

 7. Run the command Node server.js, you should get a reply of "Your app is listening on port 50023" (50023 is the port i specified to listen on, NOTE: if you want to dynamically assign ports, change the codes in the server.js file from app.listen(50023... to app.listen(process.env.PORT... )
 8. Now go your localhost with the assigned port, 127.0.0.1:50023 and refer to that for usages

-If you like to try this project:
+# If you want to try doing this project:
+You can either visit http://freecodecamp.com
+OR
-1. Clone this base Repo from FCC: https://github.com/freeCodeCamp/boilerplate-project-timestamp/
-2. Ensure that you meet all the User Stories below:
+Clone the base Repo from FCC: https://github.com/freeCodeCamp/boilerplate-project-timestamp/ and Ensure that you meet all the User Stories below:

 # User Stories :
 1. The API endpoint is GET [project_url]/api/timestamp/:date_string?